 - Transcription Editor: You can also work as a transcription editor when you have enough experience.
 This means you’ll be editing transcripts to make them concise by eliminating useless details.
 This is also a skill that you’ll acquire after working for three to five years as a transcriptionist.
 On average, transcription editors can earn $51,260 per month or more, depending on the location.

-The above steps and information could help you become a successful transcriptionist and advance in the career.
+The above steps and information could help you become a successful transcriptionist and advance in your career.
 Though working as a transcriptionist isn’t easy, it’s not difficult too.
-Practices and taking a certificate course will help launch a career in this field while experience and skill can help you become very successful and prosper.
+Practices and taking a certificate course will help launch a career in this field, while experience and skill can help you become very successful and prosper.